Properly disposing of hazardous waste is of utmost importance in protecting our health and the environment.

 Recycling

-These programs ensure proper handling of hazardous components and reduce the need for new resource extraction.
+These programs guarantee the safe management of hazardous materials and help decrease the demand for new resource extraction.

 Related Post: What does Waste Management do with Recycling?